Lokeshreddy-12/sentiment-analysis-app/README.md

 ```

 4. Obtain pretrained model artifacts (one of the options below):
-- Option A (recommended): Copy `sentiment_model.pkl` and `vectorizer.pkl` to the project root (used by default).
+- Option A (recommended): This repository includes a **small sample** `sentiment_model.pkl` and `vectorizer.pkl` so you can run the app immediately.
+To use your own trained artifacts, replace these files in the project root with your versions.
-- Option B: Train models using `Untitled.ipynb` and move artifacts to the root.
+- Option B: Train models using `train_sentiment_model.ipynb` and move artifacts to the root.
 - Option C: Provide a HuggingFace BERT folder `bert_sentiment_model/` or an LSTM file `lstm_sentiment_model.h5` to use those branches.

 > Tip: If you don't have model files and just want to see the UI, try uploading a small CSV or use the sample inputs in the Predict page.